 In addition to financing opportunity, creating wealth and maximizing returns to our shareholders, we also play an important role in sustaining overall economic prosperity for our clients, our employees and our communities.
 The wealth we create is widely shared through employee compensation, the procurement of goods and services, dividends paid to shareholders, support for charitable initiatives and taxes.

-We employ more than 46,000 full-time equivalent (FTE) employees enterprise-wide, the majority of which are in North America.
-Employee compensation, which includes salaries and benefits were $6,242 million.
-We have arrangements in Canada and the United States that provide pension and other employee future benefits, including health and dental care benefits and life insurance for current and retired employees.
-The bank’s pension plans are managed prudently and in accordance with all applicable laws and regulations.
-See Note 24 to the financial statements in the 2014 Annual Report.
+We employ more than 45,000 full-time equivalent (FTE) employees enterprise-wide, the majority of which are in North America.
+Employee compensation, which includes salaries, performance-based compensation and benefits was $7,382 million.
+We provide pension and/or retirement savings plans to eligible employees globally.
+These plans are managed prudently and in accordance with all applicable laws and regulations.
+See Note 22 to the financial statements on page 118 of the 2016 Annual Report.

 Investment in Training

-Total government levies and taxes in 2014 were $1,505 million.
+Total government levies and taxes in 2016 were $1,864 million.
 These include payroll levies, property taxes, provincial capital taxes, business taxes, harmonized sales tax, goods and services tax and other sales and sundry taxes.
-For a year-over-year breakdown of government levies and taxes, see Table 4 in the Supplemental Information section of the 2014 Annual Report.
+For a year-over-year breakdown of government levies and taxes, see Table 4 on page 125 of the 2016 Annual Report.

 Purchasing Goods and Services

-In 2014, we purchased more than $4 billion worth of goods and services from approximately 16,000 suppliers in North America.
-Of that amount, approximately $3.0 billion was spent through our Canadian operations and approximately $1.3 billion was spent through our U.S. operations.
-Total premises and equipment costs were $1,908 million and included rental of real estate premises, furniture and fixtures, property taxes, computers and equipment.
-For a year-over-year breakdown, see Table 4 in the Supplemental Information section of the 2014 Annual Report.
+In 2016, we purchased more than $4.7 billion worth of goods and services from approximately 12,700 suppliers in North America.
+Of that amount, approximately $3.2 billion was spent through our Canadian operations and approximately $1.5 billion was spent through our U.S. operations.
+Total premises and equipment costs were $2,393 million and included rental of real estate premises, furniture and fixtures, property taxes, computers and equipment.
+For a year-over-year breakdown, see Table 4 on page 125 of the 2016 Annual Report.

 ▲ 2016 data externally assured (KPMG's Assurance Statement is on pages 60–62 of the 2016 Environmental, Social and Governance Report and Public Accountability Statement)